mislav/blog/_posts/2011-07-11-faraday-advanced-http.md

 present.
 For example, if I'm using a Twitter library I can add caching to avoid hitting their API request limits.

-A couple of collections of Faraday middleware already exist on GitHub:
+A collection of Faraday middleware already exists on GitHub:
-[faraday-stack][] (by yours truly) and [faraday_middleware][].
-These provide classes to parse JSON, XML, sign OAuth requests, cache responses and more.
+[faraday_middleware][].
+It provides classes to parse JSON, XML, sign OAuth requests, cache responses and more.

 For the end, as an example of real-world Faraday use check out this simple [Instagram client][instagram] I wrote to implement just a couple of endpoints